nhs-england-tools/github-permissions-elevation/README.md

 ### Prerequisites

-To run locally it is assumed that you have python 3.12 installed.
+To run locally it is assumed that you have Python 3.12 installed.

 ```bash
 sudo add-apt-repository ppa:deadsnakes/ppa